Homeless Health and Wellbeing Survey

 West Sussex County Council is registered as a Data Controller (Reg.
 No. Z6413427).
 If you have any questions about your data, please read ourWest Sussex County Council Data Privacy Policy (opens in new window)or emailpublichealth@westsussex.gov.uk.

-We want to understand our residents' experiences of health and wellbeing during a period of homelessness.
-This will help us improve local services and support for people experiencing homelessness in the county.
+The information collected by the survey will be analysed by West Sussex County Council’s Public Health Team.
+The findings will help us understand our residents' experiences of health and wellbeing during a period of homelessness.
+This will ensure those who plan and organise local services and support have the latest information and data to improve the lives of people experiencing homelessness in the county.

 Further information and alternative formats